droycho/AngularEmployeeList/README.md

 # Employee List

-This is a simple Angular Single-Page Application that features a list of trainees that can be displayed in one component and updated to add more trainees from another component. the form component is displayed/hidden on a button click from the list component.
-When the list is displayed, simple logic using ngIf statements are used to determine eligibility for promotion.
+This is a simple Angular Single-Page Application that features a list of employees that can be displayed in one component, and updated to add more employees from another component.
+The form component is displayed/hidden on a button click from the list component.
+When the list is displayed, simple logic using \*ngIf statements are used to determine eligibility for promotion.
 Components communicate with each other using @Input/@Output properties to pass data and EventEmitters to call each other's functions.
 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## Development server